How to use compost?

 Compost is a plant’s protein shake, but instead of muscular gains and a funny stomach, it has another way of soiling its consumers.
 Compost-enriched flowerbeds contain a wealth of nutrients and nitrogen to help plants become as strong and green as the Hulk, and as bright as Bruce Banner.

 Keep your beds nice and rosy by spreading a thin layer of composted soil around the base of your flowers and plants.
-You know, kind of like sprinkling cheese atop a lasagne.
-Or, if you’re planting new shrubbery, dig a 10cm pocket of compost within the soil and tuck in the new stems or seeds.
+Or, if you’re planting new shrubbery, dig a 10cm pocket of compost within the soil, tuck in the new stems or seeds and say goodnight to lacklustre plants.

 Mulch ado about nothing

-Keep waste and weeds at zilch with much-needed mulch.
-Try saying that three times in a row as quickly as you can.
+Keep waste and weeds at bay with much-needed mulch.
+Try saying that three times fast.
 Mulch is made up of compostable kitchen and garden scraps, and can be laid on the top of soil to lock in moisture and lock out pesky weeds.

 If your compost is crisp, you’ll have monster mulch in no time.